Self-consistent autocorrelation for finite-area bias correction in roughness measurement: Practical formulae

+The superscript $^\mathrm{bias}$ indicates the models are bias-corrected, i.e. take into account the bias of the data \eref{Gdiscrete} they are used to fit.
+Models \eref{GGauss-biased} and \eref{Gexp-biased} should be fitted from zero to approximately the first zero crossing, i.e.\ up to the first $k$ for which $G_k<0$.
 The biased models do not have any additional free parameters.
 Nevertheless, they contain two additional inputs, the profile or scan line length $L$ and the number of terms $n$ of the line levelling polynomial---which is one plus its degree.
-Expressions \eref{GGauss-biased} and \eref{Gexp-biased} can be simplified by introducing ratios $\alpha=T/L$ and $t=\tau/L$, but one must keep in mind $\alpha$ and $t$ contain the free fitting parameter $T$ and the independent variable $\tau$.
-The full profile length must be entered as $L$, not the domain of ACF data which are often cut to a shorter $\tau$ interval.
+The full profile length must be entered as $L$, not the length of ACF data which are often cut to a shorter interval of $\tau$.

-Expressions \eref{GGauss-biased} and \eref{Gexp-biased} differ only in coefficients of the bias terms, which are $\sqrt{\pi}$ and $2$ in the term linear in $\alpha$ and $1$ and $2$ in the quadratic term.
-They are the same as in the corresponding polynomials for the bias of $\sigma^2$~\cite{Necas20}.
-The linear term and quadratic term coefficients originate from